Merkel's Cabinet agrees 'climate packet,' environmentalists say it's paltry | DW | 20.09.2019

 Greenpeace director Martin Kaiser accused Merkel's conservatives especially of blocking wide-ranging carbon cuts needed to end "stagnating far too high" emissions and described intended fuel pricing as "laughable."

-Merkel's government had still not understood the need to urgently act, asserted Olaf Tschimpke of NABU, the German branch of Friends of the Earth.
+Merkel's government had still not understood the need to urgently act, asserted Olaf Tschimpke of NABU, the German branch of Birdlife International, which regards birds as key indicators of habitat wellbeing.

+Mojib Latif, climate researcher and president of the German section of the Club of Rome told WDR public broadcasting he was "appalled" and "absolutely disappointed" by Cabinet's packet that should have started at Europe's current emission price of €30 per ton carbon dioxide heading for €180.

+Instead of being a Merkel cabinet "grand plan" (grosse Wurf), the packet was "non-binding" without consequences for German ministries "when they don't reach their targets," said Latif.

 Germany sluggish